Dad’s Retirement Trip: To Texas And Beyond

 The train arrives early in the morning, leaving us with a day to fill before getting back on the train and heading home.
 Luckily LA Union Station has a lounge for us to keep our luggage.

 I hope to find a place to do laundry, but we will see.
-A few activities we chatted about include taking a few train rides to bide our time and fining a few places to eat.
+A few activities we chatted about included taking a few train rides to bide our time and finding a few places to eat.